What do Priyanka Gandhi, Benazir Bhutto and Hillary Clinton have in common?

 Why is it that men are forgiven sins their wives are held eternally accountable for?

-Ponder on these deep questions — and if any woman around you has the potential of becoming Prime Minister, please look at her husband-ly choices.
+Ponder on these deep questions — and if any woman around you has the potential of becoming Prime Minister, ask for voting rights over her husband-ly choices.